Dhruv-Mohan/Super_TF/README.md

 SuperTF was initially conceived as a means to get familiar with Tensorflow by constructing machine learning models and executing the Tensorflow Tutorials

 I have expanded SuperTF overtime and now it has a suite of tools to help in:
-- Generation of  datasets as tfrecords files (Currently supports Semantic segmentation and Classification)
+- Generation of  datasets as tfrecords files (Currently supports Semantic segmentation, Classification and Sequence Generation)
 - Rapid Prototyping of Deep learning models
 - Network and Data visualization via tensorboard
 - Session management for extended training sessions